vmware-tanzu/tanzu-framework/cli/core/docs/cli/config-features.md

 For developers making use of this feature:

-* To set a default value in the tanzu config file, add an entry to `DefaultCliFeatureFlags` (in pkg/v1/config/clientconfig.go)
+* To set a default value in the tanzu config file, pass `DefaultFeatureFlags` as part of PluginDescriptor when defining the plugin
 * Users can change the value by using the command above, or by manually editing their tanzu config file
 * Throughout your code, you may use `cfg.IsConfigFeatureActivated()` to check the flag value (in apis/config/v1alpha1/clientconfig.go)